jcasman/plugin-dev-quickstart/examples/additional.rst

 .. index:: messaging

-Messaging plugin
+Messaging Plug-in
 ----------------
-* Use messaging API from LINE to send a message from the RICOH THETA to a mobile phone.
+* Use messaging API from LINE messaging service to send a message from the RICOH THETA to a mobile phone.
   Good for event notification.
 Can be adapted to any REST API messaging system.
 * `GitHub <https://github.com/theta360developers/ricoh-theta-messaging-plugin>`_
 * `Documentation and Discussion <https://community.theta360.guide/t/ricoh-blog-post-theta-plug-in-development-sending-love-with-theta/3327?u=codetricity>`_